Perpetuator-LLC/cc-fe/README.md

 - [ ] Add a podcast page

 - [ ] Add delete account
+- [ ] Add delete team
+- [ ] Paginate Articles
+- [x] Password change fields don't match there isn't an error in JS
 - [x] Fix on fetch clears summary
 - [x] On logout and email change, update toolbar (username goes stale)
 - [x] Allow for a user to change their email (need to determine new verify flow through APIs)
-- [ ] Paginate News - get filtered news to reduce load on server
+- [x] Paginate News - get filtered news to reduce load on server
-- [ ] No personal info in name, no email check, add warning for publicly visible
+- [x] No personal info in name, no email check, add warning for publicly visible
 - [ ] Allow user to remove self from team
 - [ ] Disable trash icons if not owner and not self
 - [ ] Disable Publish if not publisher or greater and disable Create Article as well as Update if not an Editor